Walking is an important part of my life and the inspiration for most of my work.

 The travelogue Crossing Brittany charts my walking experience along the 365km route of the Nantes-Brest Canal.

 My practical walkers/cyclists' Guide to the Nantes-Brest Canal, with full maps and information about the canal and things of interest along the way.

 Walking the Brittany Coast: Morlaix to Benodet (621kms) describes the fantastic coastal path in Finistere, with directions, details of sights, and practical information.
 This has got to be the most spectacular walking in Brittany.

 Walking in Finistere is my collection of shorter circular routes, each suitable for whiling away a few hours in the hugely varied landscape of my favourite department.

 The Saints' Shore Way: A 133km walk along the north coast of Brittany between Roscoff and Lannion.
 This was conceived as an extension of the Saints’ Way in Cornwall, and includes historical background about Dark Age migrations as well as full maps and directions.

 I founded Brittany Walks in 2004, offering guided walks for visitors and residents.
-Details of the regular programme can be found on the websitewww.brittanywalks.com.
-This provides an important resource for all those interested in walking or trekking in Brittany.
+The regular programme finished in 2015, but courses and occasional walks/visits are still organized.
+Details can be found on the websitewww.brittanywalks.com.

 Click a book for more information and to buy on line